SecAF Kendall swears-in USecAF Dalton

-Secretary of the Air Force Frank Kendall congratulates Undersecretary of the Air Force Melissa Dalton after her ceremonial swearing-in at the Pentagon, Arlington, Va., Aug.
+Secretary of the Air Force Frank Kendall speaks with Undersecretary of the Air Force Melissa Dalton during her ceremonial swearing-in at the Pentagon, Arlington, Va., Aug.
 2, 2024.
 Dalton has been serving as the Air Force undersecretary since May 2024.
 (U.S. Air Force photo by Eric Dietrich)

 |Date Taken: